History of Hungary: Nationalization

 By 1950, the state controlled most of the economy, as all large and mid-sized industrial companies, plants, mines, banks of all kind as well as all companies of retail and foreign trade were nationalized without any compensation.
-Slavishly following Soviet economic policies, Rákosi declared that Hungary would become a "country of iron and steel" even though Hungary lacked iron ore completely.
-The forced development of heavy industry served military purposes; it was meant as preparation for the impending war against "Western imperialism".
+Following Soviet economic policies, Rákosi declared that Hungary would become a "country of iron and steel" even though Hungary lacked iron ore completely.
+The forced development of heavy industry served military purposes.
 A disproportionate amount of the country's resources were spent on building whole new industrial cities and plants from scratch, while much of the country was still in ruins since the war.
 Traditional strengths of Hungary, such as the agricultural and textile industries, were neglected.

 Large agricultural latifundia were divided and distributed among poor peasants already in 1945.
-In agriculture, the government tried to force independent peasants to enter cooperatives in which they would become merely paid laborers, but many of them stubbornly resisted.
-The government retaliated with ever-higher requirements of compulsory food quotas imposed on peasants' produce.
-Rich peasants, called 'kulaks' in Russian, were declared "class enemies" and suffered all sorts of discrimination, including imprisonment and loss of property.
+In agriculture, the government forced independent peasants to enter cooperatives in which they would become paid laborers, and many of them stubbornly resisted, while the government retaliated with higher food quotas imposed on peasants' produce.
+Rich peasants, called 'kulaks' in Russian, were declared "class enemies" and suffered sanctions.
 With them, some of the most able farmers were removed from production.
 The declining agricultural output led to a constant scarcity of food, especially meat.

 Rákosi rapidly expanded the education system in Hungary.
 This was an attempt to replace the educated class of the past by what Rákosi called a new "working intelligentsia".
 In addition to effects such as better education for the poor, more opportunities for working class children and increased literacy in general, this measure also included the dissemination of communist ideology in schools and universities.
-Also, as part of efforts at separation of church and state, practically all religious schools were taken into state ownership, and religious instruction was denounced as retrograde propaganda and gradually eliminated from schools.
+Also, as part of efforts at separation of church and state, practically all religious schools were taken into state ownership, and religious education was denounced as retrograde propaganda and gradually eliminated from schools.